Skip to content

 In the minutes before a heart attack, you may begin sweating excessively.
 It is generally described as cold sweats.

-The very first thing you should do is call 911!
+The very first thing you should do when a person is experiencing a heart attack is call 911.
 Emergency medical staff are trained to revive someone whose heart has stopped.
-Patients with chest pain who arrive by ambulance usually receive faster treatment at the hospital, too.
+Patients with chest pain who arrive by ambulance usually receive faster treatment at the hospital.

 As long as you aren't allergic to aspirin, you should next chew and swallow an aspirin tablet.
 Aspirin helps by inhibiting platelets which can reduce a rapidly growing blood clot.
-It only takes a small dose of aspirin to help, so large doses should be avoided.
+It only takes a small dose of aspirin to help.

 You won’t need to do cardiopulmonary resuscitation (CPR) unless the heart attack victim goes into cardiac arrest.
 This is when they are unconscious and have stopped breathing.
 If this happens, CPR will keep the blood circulating while you wait for the ambulance or for someone to get a defibrillator.

-• Know the warning signs and symptoms of a heart attack well.
+• Know the warning signs and symptoms of a heart attack.

 • Remember to call 911 within the first 5 minutes.
 Time is very important.